Best Practices For Taking Online Payments For The First Time

 One of the advantages of introducing online payments for the first time now, is that there is a wealth of research, data, and solutions available to help your business get it right.
 Here we share best practices to help you get started.
-However, if you want to discuss the dynamics of the sector you operate in and how online payments can be optimised specifically for your business, get in touch with our payments team.

 Online Payments Customer-Centric Best Practices

 Consumers expect a smooth, fast online payment experience.
 They demand and should expect a high level of security, without that interfering with the user experience.
 They also want choice, a range of options from traditional credit and debit cards to modern alternatives, such as Apple Pay, PayPal and other alternative payment methods.

 Retailers and any organisation that wants to start taking online payments need to deliver according to customer expectations.
 But at the same time, a smooth user experience is only part of the challenge.
 Getting organised behind the scenes is equally important.
 Here are a few best practices we recommend for taking online payments for the first time.

 #1: Publish Terms and Conditions, Returns and Shipping Policies

 Most Payment Services Providers (PSP) – payment processors, payment gateways and acquirers – won’t allow an organisation to take payments without terms and conditions and clearly stated policies.